KarelSword/Source-Code_A-Novel-Deployment-Method-for-UAV-mounted-Mobile-Base-Stations/README.md

 - K-means
 - Theoretical optimal solution to the k-center problem

-The code is poorly written and barely runs.
+The code is poorly written, but it can run.
 If you have any questions, feel free to email the address provided in the paper. https://ieeexplore.ieee.org/document/9751512